← Back to Stories

-Ex-FBI Director James Comey indicted over seashell Instagram post allegedly threatening Trump
+Ex-FBI Director James Comey indicted over seashell post interpreted as Trump assassination threat

 Consensus Summary

-Former FBI Director James Comey was indicted on April 28, 2026, for allegedly threatening President Donald Trump through an Instagram post from May 2025 showing seashells arranged as '86 47.'
-The numbers were interpreted as a coded reference to Trump’s assassination, with '86' meaning 'kill' and '47' referencing his presidency.
-Comey deleted the post and claimed he did not realize the numbers could be associated with violence.
-The indictment, announced by Acting Attorney General Todd Blanche, includes two felony counts: making a threat against the president and transmitting it across state lines.
-Both charges carry a maximum sentence of 5 years per count, according to most sources, though one source states 10 years.
-The case is the second indictment against Comey in recent months, following a dismissed charge related to false statements to Congress.
-Critics argue the prosecution is politically motivated, as the Trump administration has targeted other political opponents, including the Southern Poverty Law Center and former CIA Director John Brennan.
-Comey’s legal team plans to contest the charges, framing the case as an attack on free speech and judicial independence.
+James Comey, the former FBI director, was indicted on April 29, 2026, for allegedly threatening President Donald Trump through an Instagram post from May 2025 showing seashells arranged as '86 47'.
+The numbers were interpreted by authorities as a coded message to 'eliminate' Trump, with '86' meaning 'to kill' in some slang contexts and '47' referencing his presidency.
+Comey denied any intent to threaten Trump, stating he believed the arrangement was a political message and deleted the post after realizing its potential violent interpretation.
+The indictment, announced by Acting Attorney General Todd Blanche, a Trump loyalist, charges Comey with two felonies: making a threat against the president and transmitting it across state lines.
+Both charges carry a maximum penalty of five years in prison.
+Comey surrendered to authorities in Virginia following the indictment.
+The case is the second criminal charge against Comey in recent months, following the dismissal of earlier obstruction charges due to an illegally appointed prosecutor.
+Critics argue the prosecution is politically motivated, as part of a broader pattern by the Trump administration to target political opponents, including recent indictments against the Southern Poverty Law Center and investigations into former CIA Director John Brennan.
+Comey has vowed to contest the charges in court, calling the prosecution vindictive and emphasizing his belief in the independence of the judiciary.

 ✓ Verified by 2+ sources